 Opportunities for Graduate Students

 Counseling and Psychological Services typically selects five to seven graduate students to work as student therapists each year.
 Eligible applicants are graduate students currently enrolled in a relevant graduate program either at EMU or at another accredited university.

-- Individual clients: Masters students generally see about 8 clients per week.
+- Individual clients: Masters student therapists generally see about 8 clients per week.
+This client load may vary depending on time of year and other factors.
 Doctoral students on a reduced-hour placement may see about 6 clients per week.

 - Training sessions: Students attend one didactic training session each week (advanced practicum doctoral students may not have this requirement).

 - Individual supervision: Each graduate student will meet weekly with an assigned licensed senior staff member.